-Governors and Executive Committee members other than the Executive Director are unpaid volunteers.
+Governors and Executive Committee members are unpaid volunteers.
 Administrative and financial support for the work of the BGI is provided by The Constitution Society, an independent, non-party educational foundation which works to promote informed debate about constitutional reform and supports initiatives aimed at improving the quality of government and legislation in Britain.

 Executive Committee Members

 Former Permanent Secretary of the Ministry of Justice.

 Former Head of the Economic and Domestic Affairs Secretariat, Cabinet Office.

 Former Director General for Further and Higher Education, Department for Education.